The Library in 2015

 The Fourth Eileen J. Garrett Library Fellow, Andreas Sommer, conducted research in the Garrett Library from July 6th to July 12th, 2009, in preparation for his Ph.D. work in Science Studies and History of Medicine at University College London, UK, commencing in September 2009.

-His Ph.D. research is an historical contribution to current discussions in Science Studies that touch on the problem of intellectual freedom, the impact of contributions by academic outsiders on scientific and medical knowledge, and the demarcation problem (i.e., philosophical arguments discussing the difference between science and pseudo-science).
+Since completing his Ph.D., Sommer’s work has contributed, from an historical perspective, to current discussions in Science Studies that touch on the problem of intellectual freedom, the impact of contributions by academic outsiders on scientific and medical knowledge, and the demarcation problem (i.e., philosophical arguments discussing the difference between science and pseudo-science).

-Specifically, the project investigates the making of university psychology in Germany and the USA in response to proponents of late-nineteenth century psychical research, such as Johann Friedrich Zöllner in Germany, Frederic W. H. Myers in Britain, and William James in the US.
+While at the library, his project centered on the making of university psychology in Germany and the USA in response to proponents of late-nineteenth century psychical research, such as Johann Friedrich Zöllner in Germany, Frederic W. H. Myers in Britain, and William James in the US.

-Sommer will be using the Foundation’s extensive collection of old Spiritualist and Psychical Research periodicals, especially issues of Light.
+Sommer used the Foundation’s extensive collection of old Spiritualist and Psychical Research periodicals, especially issues of Light.

 For more information on previous Library Fellows, click here.

 The Parapsychology Foundation developed the Eileen J. Garrett Library Fellowship to allow serious students or teaching, research and other professionals to take advantage of the unique collection assembled at the Eileen J. Garrett Library in Greenport, New York.
 Housed in a welcoming facility in a charming oceanside village on the North Fork of Long Island, the holdings of the Library include 12,000 titles, over 100 journals, and over 500 audio/video tapes on topics related to the scientific study of psychic phenomena.